Portfolio Management

 18 / 45

-18) What is the purpose of a "trend line" on a chart?
+18) What is the purpose of "outlier detection" in financial data cleaning?

 19 / 45